walkoffcyber/WALKOFF/docs/index.rst

 5. Once navigated to the login page, the default username is "admin" and password is "admin."
 These can and should be changed upon initial login.

 6. To shutdown WALKOFF, run the following two commands.
-You may need to wait a few seconds between each command.
+The first command may not remove all services; as the Umpire container exits, it will try to clean up the rest.
+Run the command again after a few seconds; if it does not fully clean up, you will have to manually remove services.

     .. code-block:: console

             docker stack rm walkoff
-            docker-compose down
+            # Some seconds later
+            docker stack rm walkoff

 |br|